Goodyear Ballpark - Cleveland Guardians Spring Training

 Fans 3

 Goodyear Ballpark is located 17 miles west of downtown Phoenix and 22 miles from Phoenix Sky Harbor Airport.
-It is about two miles south off of Interstate 10.
+It is about two miles south of Interstate 10.
 If coming from the east (Phoenix area), GPS will recommend taking Bullard Ave off I-10.
-A bulk of that road is under construction this season (2020) so our recommendation is to go one more exit west to Estrella Pkwy to avoid the road and lane closures.
+We recommend traveling one more exit west to Estrella Pkwy for an easier ingress and egress.

-The ballpark has four entrances: first base, home plate, third base and center field with the home plate entrance being the busiest and most scenic (it’s next to ticket booth).
-It can get crowded on the concourse behind home plate.
-Once inside, except for behind home, the concourse is wide open and easy to traverse.
+The ballpark has four entrances: first base, home plate, third base, and center field.
+The home plate entrance is the busiest and the most scenic, located next to the ticket office.
+The concourse behind home plate can feel tight on crowded days, but once you move away from that area, the walkways open up and are easy to navigate.

 Return on Investment 4